Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: The Experiment

-Unlike many audit studies that focus on specific cities or local labor markets \citep{bertrand_are_2004,kroft_duration_2013,lahey_age_2008,nunley_racial_2015}, we audit the national labor market and impose no geographic restrictions on job advertisements.
-After constructing the job bank, research assistants applied to openings randomly selected from this set.
-Four randomly generated résumés were submitted to each advertisement, yielding $36,880$ applications to $9,220$ unique job postings.\footnote{Initially, we applied to 9,468 job postings.
-However, we were unable to classify 248 advertisements into detailed occupation categories.
-Applications to these ads are excluded from our analysis because our empirical framework relies on occupation-level task measures.
-These observations represent less than three percent of the sample, and including them does not materially affect our baseline estimates.}
+Unlike many audit studies that focus on specific cities or local labor markets \citep{bertrand_are_2004,kroft_duration_2013,lahey_age_2008,nunley_racial_2015}, we studied the national labor market and imposed no geographic restrictions on job advertisements.
+Research assistants submitted applications to randomly selected openings.
+We submitted four randomly generated r\'{e}sum\'{e}s to each advertisement, yielding 36,880 applications to 9,220 unique job postings.\footnote{We initially applied to 9,468 job postings but could not assign detailed occupation codes to 248 of them.
+We excluded these advertisements because our empirical framework relies on occupation-level task measures.
+They account for less than 3 percent of the sample, and including them does not materially affect our baseline estimates.}